rexresearch

 A jet propulsion system for a submersible vehicle, such as a

-submarine includes a propulsion unit mounted away from the stem of
+submarine includes a propulsion unit mounted away from the stem

-set of blades secured to a hub within a shroud.
-Combining such a
+a set of blades secured to a hub within a shroud.
+Combining such

-overall drag while improving the submersible's efficiency.
+reduces overall drag while improving the submersible's

-supercavitation.
-The propulsion system can be varied to include a
+added to achieve supercavitation.
+The propulsion system can be

-pumpjet and/or a centrifugal force blade system.
+varied to include a pumpjet and/or a centrifugal force blade

-Projectile with tail-mounted gas generator
+with tail-mounted gas generator assembly

 US7373883